PascalOrdano18/swapp/SUPABASE_SETUP.md

 CREATE POLICY "Users can update own profile" ON profiles FOR UPDATE USING (auth.uid() = id);
 CREATE POLICY "Users can insert own profile" ON profiles FOR INSERT WITH CHECK (auth.uid() = id);

--- Updated policies for items to allow users to see their own items regardless of status CREATE POLICY "Users can view active items from others" ON items FOR SELECT USING (status = 'active' AND auth.uid() != seller_id);
+-- Updated policies for items to allow anonymous users to see active items and users to see their own items CREATE POLICY "Anonymous users can view active items" ON items FOR SELECT USING (status = 'active');
-CREATE POLICY "Users can view all own items" ON items FOR SELECT USING (auth.uid() = seller_id);
+CREATE POLICY "Users can view own items" ON items FOR SELECT USING (auth.uid() = seller_id);
 CREATE POLICY "Users can insert own items" ON items FOR INSERT WITH CHECK (auth.uid() = seller_id);
 CREATE POLICY "Users can update own items" ON items FOR UPDATE USING (auth.uid() = seller_id);
 CREATE POLICY "Users can delete own items" ON items FOR DELETE USING (auth.uid() = seller_id);